-In March 2020, I traveled to Costa Rica.
-I had a couple of extra weeks of holiday left from 2019, and decided to travel to Costa Rica, a destination I have intended to visit a long time.
-The timing was however not optimal, as the coronavirus pandemic exploded across the world just as I left.
-I booked a trip with an online company called trip.me.
+In March 2020 I visited Costa Rica.
+I had a couple of extra weeks of holiday left from 2019, and decided to travel to Costa Rica, a destination I have intended to visit for a long time.
+The timing was however not optimal, as the corona-virus pandemic exploded across the world just as I left.
+I booked a trip with an Online company called trip.me.
 They suggested, with the help of a local travel agency in San Jose, a photography tour visiting 6 different lodges all across Costa Rica with two nights at each lodge.
 On February 29, I flew to San Jose, and spent the first couple of nights there.
 At the first hotel, the Hotel Bougainvillea, they had a nice garden which offered a first glance into the rich biodiversity of this tropical country.

 Costa Rica as a destination was great.
 This is one of the more advanced Latin-American countries, with a well-developed infrastructure and tourist industry.
 All people I met were friendly, and the tour went as planned (except a few transit hiccups).
 Wildlife-wise the trip also met my expectations, even though I saw fewer bird species than expected.
 So all in all, I would recommend Costa Rica for everyone interested in bird and wildlife photography.